County Mayo: Voting patterns and political history

 Despite being historically the third-largest party in Ireland, Labour has struggled to ever make inroads into Mayo.
 The party has only ever had one TD for Mayo, former party leader Thomas J. O'Connell, who represented South Mayo between 1927 and 1932.
 While Labour has not proven itself electorally successful in Mayo, Mayo has provided important members to the Labour Party.
-Mary Robinson from Ballina became the first-ever female President of Ireland as a Labour candidate while Pat Rabbitte, originally from Claremorris, served as leader of the Labour Party from 2002 to 2007.
+Mary Robinson from Ballina became the first-ever female President of Ireland, while Pat Rabbitte, originally from Claremorris, served as leader of the Labour Party from 2002 to 2007.
 Serving alongside Rabbitte was Emmet Stagg, one of the longest-standing Labour TDs of the modern era, himself from Hollymount not far from Claremorris.

 Demographics

 Irish history has been defined by waves of emigration due to push and pull factors.
 Mayo was one of the counties most depopulated by emigration in the ninetieth and twentieth century.
 Initially triggered by starvation during the Great Famine, the population fell from 388,887 to 274,830 between 1841 and 1851.
 Then in search of work in the newly industrialising United Kingdom and the United States, the population plummeted from 388,887 in 1841 to 199,166 in 1901.
 It reached a low of 109,525 in 1971.
 Emigration slowed dramatically as the Irish economy began to expand in the 1990s and early 2000s, and the population of Mayo increased from 110,713 in 1991 to 130,638 in 2011.